snowylava/BD-Themes/README.md

-# BD-Themes
-BetterDiscord Themes
+# BetterDiscord Themes by Katana

-README.md will soo be edited
+README.md will soon be edited